MikeForde/medical-patients-main/README.md

 - `SECRET_KEY`: Application secret for session management
 - `REDIS_URL`: Redis connection (optional, for caching)
 - `ENVIRONMENT`: Set to "production" for production deployments

-For advanced deployment configurations, refer to the docker-compose files in the repository.

 ### Testing